 Or is it just Coaching?

 Children are 'learning machines'.
 They take in information and absorb it like a sponge.
 They observe, listen and feel, all the stuff going on around them.
 Being a 'learning machine' is both a great thing, and a not so great thing.
 This information is what goes into making them the people they are becoming.
 As this information is coming into a mind that isn't yet fully 'on-line', they sometimes make errors in their processing of this information.
 These processing errors can result in what we might consider 'bad behaviour'.
-It can also manifest in a lack of confidence, bed-wetting, reluctance to go to school and all sorts of other issues.
+It can also manifest in anger, a lack of confidence, bed-wetting, reluctance to go to school and all sorts of other issues.

 Isn't it just that my child is being naughty?

 Let's face it, young children believe that they are the centre of the universe.
 Their young minds don't really understand that there is a great big world out there, that they know little about.
-So on any given day, their teacher at school may be having a bad time, having just been berated by the Headteacher for not getting a report out on schedule.
+So picture this... on any given day, their school teacher may be having a bad time, having just been berated by the Headteacher for not getting a report out on schedule.
 The teacher goes back to class, and being in a bad mood, now takes it out on the pupils in some way.
 Little Johnny, not understanding the finer points of relationships, just hears that he is stupid if he gets his 2x tables wrong, and believes that it must be true.
-So this can be more about beliefs and frustrations that a child has.
+This can create a negative loop in which they get caught leading to feelings of anger and frustrations and spilling over into family life in some many ways.

-Clearly, I just made this scenario up, though it is based on what we might experience as children.
+Clearly, I just made this scenario up, though it is based on what any one of us might experience as a child.
 It is the kind of situation that can have lasting influence on the way we think and feel about ourselves.
-In addition to other experiences in life, this, over time lead to bad or unhelpful behaviour developing in children.
+In addition to other experiences in life, this, over time can lead to negative and / or unhelpful behaviour developing in children.

 So do all children need therapy or coaching?